sourcecred/docs/docs/beta/our-calls.md

 **Note:** Being a participant does not make this meeting mandatory for you.

 **When:** Weekly,[ **F**riday at 11am Pacific Time](https://sourcecred.io/calendar) on the[ SourceCred Discord](https://sourcecred.io/discord).

+## Book Club: Emergent Strategy[](https://sourcecred.io/docs/beta/our-calls#weekly-book-club-emergent-strategy "Direct link to heading") (on hiatus)

+**What:** A social event! \[note: we're almost done reading this book, stay tuned what's next!]
+We gather to chill, read, and discuss.
+Typically a pretty vulnerable, intimate space full of personal sharing.

+**Perfect for** anyone who wants to authentically participate.

+**When:** **Currently on hiatus.** Usually Mondays 2:15-3:45 PST on the [SourceCred Discord](https://sourcecred.io/discord).
+Check the [SourceCred Calendar](https://sourcecred.io/calendar) for any changes.

 # Ad-Hoc Calls